Majestic-dev/Tester69/README.md

 # Big shoutout to kaJob-dev on github (kajob. on discord) for guiding me on this project!

-# Project on hold until September ❤️, see you soon!

 # Installation

 ## Clone the repository